|Born||25 April 1215||Born At|

 The Treaty of Corbeil was a treaty between Louis IX of France and James I of Aragon.
 Both sides gave up ownership of certain lands in exchange for peace. ¹

-Also known as the treaty of Albeville/Abbeville.
-A treaty between Louis IX of France and Henry III in which Henry agreed to the loss of Normandy, Maine, Anjou and Poitou.
+The Treaty of Paris also known as the treaty of Albeville/Abbeville was a treaty between Louis IX of France and Henry III of England in which Henry agreed to the loss of Normandy, Maine, Anjou and Poitou.
 These areas had been lost under the reign of King John.
 Henry was able to keep the lands of Gascony and parts of Aquitaine.
 This won Henry the support of Louis IX of France against the rebellious Barons back in England.

 King Louis IX of France held a court at Amiens known as the Mise of Amiens to decide if King Henry III of England should be freed from the obligations forced upon him by the Provisions of Oxford in 1258 by the Barons.
 Louis agreed that Henry should be freed and ruled against the Barons.

 Pope Boniface VIII made King Louis IX of France a saint of the Church twenty seven years after his death whilst on crusade in the Holy Land. ¹

 Selection of references used: